ramsundaram101/Monte-Carlo-Portfolio-Predictor/README.md

 ![Returns](https://user-images.githubusercontent.com/87599801/176519788-a8ddbb87-ddd6-4c90-8f6b-a143393a4c0c.png)

 The bit filled in red is the area beyond the VaR, our worst-case scenario.
 Let's hope our portfolio never goes there!
+The VaR is the beginning of the area filled in red while the CVaR is the average (or expected value) of the area filled with red

 ### Using the model